How the Western New York Gas and Steam Engine Association Was Founded*

 Gradually over the years many new buildings have been added to the grounds.
 In 1981 the Thresherman’s food stand was added, in 1989 the Push and Pull food stand was built near the track, in 1990 a 24’ x 64’ Power building was added to provide electrical power from 2 diesel generators, in 1995 a stage was built for use during the show and dedicated in honor of Vince and Ruth Kirch, in 1997 the headquarters building and tower were dedicated in honor of Dick and Irene Spink, in 1998 the Association purchased (at auction) the dairy farm next door and now owns 241 acres.
 The large dairy barn is currently used for storage.

-The grounds today also house a working log mill, grandstands on both sides of the track, a Jr. Flywheeler Building, an Ice Cream Stand, a display for the Canadiana engine, a First Aid building, the Thresherman and the Push n Pull Food Stands, the Snack Shack, the Maple Producers Building, a security building, a blacksmith shop, and the newest food stand SawBuck’s Café.
+The grounds today also house a working saw mill, grandstands on both sides of the track, a Jr. Flywheeler Building, an Ice Cream Stand, a display for the Canadiana engine, a First Aid building, the Thresherman and the Push n Pull Food Stands, the Snack Shack, the Maple Producers Building, Security Building, Blacksmith Shop, SawBuck’s Café, Club Store and Bath House.
 Over the last 50 years the club has grown to over 1500 members and many man hours are donated every year to maintain and improve the grounds and the Rally.